"Not just a hostel, but a place to call home."

 How to apply?

 The accommodation is not direct access.
 Applications are submitted through the HRS Portal for 15 rooms funded by Housing Related Support from Suffolk County Council for the 16-21 age range.
-A further nine rooms are available for those 16-24. and applications are made ditect to Open Door at Portland House.
+A further nine rooms are available for those 16-24, applications for which should be made through West Suffolk Council.

 Supported referrals are welcomed from family members or social welfare organisations such as the local councils including Social Services, Youth Support Services, National Children’s Homes, Probation and other charities.